-Furthermore, the use of action plans and targets to improve dashboards only serve to reinforce the expectations that are set of your team, all the while providing clear communication of direction and purpose to the entire organization.
+Furthermore, the use of action plans and targets to improve dashboards only serves to reinforce the expectations that are set of your team, all the while providing clear communication of direction and purpose to the entire organization.

 4. Better serving customers

 The ultimate goal of Strategy Execution Management is not ROI.
 It rests in the hearts and minds of your customers.

 Why do we seek to achieve breakthrough levels of performance?
 Is it solely for shareholder profits?
 Or, do we need to consider that it is our customers who provide a present and future for our business?

 One would argue that it is firmly the latter.

 The voice of the customer should be the heartbeat of your organization.